 The North Front Range Metropolitan Planning Organization (NFRMPO) and member jurisdictions use the NFR Regional Travel Demand Model (NFR Model) as a tool to forecast traffic and travel in communities throughout the region.
 The primary purposes of the travel model are to support the Regional Transportation Plan (RTP) and air quality conformity analysis.
 Additionally, the model can support evaluation of proposed roadway and transit projects, help evaluate potential impacts of proposed development projects, and support various other studies of the region, subareas, corridors, and other planning activities.
-The model has been calibrated to reflect a base year of 2015 and contains future year data reflecting forecast 2045 conditions.
+The model has been calibrated to reflect a base year of 2019 and contains future year data reflecting forecast 2050 conditions.
 Interim year data representing several intermediate timeframes is also maintained in the travel model dataset.

-The previous version of the model featured a 2012 base year and 2040 forecast year.
+The previous version of the model featured a 2015 base year and 2045 forecast year.
 The model is regularly updated by the NFRMPO to reflect current conditions and the most recent available data.
 This version of the model includes moderate changes to the previous version of the model.
-Changes include bringing model data up to date, incorporation of new disaggregate socioeconomic data from the 2010 Land Use Allocation Model (LUAM), improved modeling of commercial vehicles, addition of a school trip purpose, replacement of the trip distribution model with a destination choice model, and addition of bicycle facilities to the transportation network.
-Data sources include a household travel survey, an external station survey, a commercial vehicle survey, a travel time survey, and a transit on-board survey.
-All of these data sources were accounted for in the 2012 base year version of the travel model with the exception of the commercial vehicle survey and the Transfort on-board survey data which was conducted in 2017 and replaces older transit on-board survey data from previous model updates.
+Changes include bringing model data up to date, incorporation of a new disaggregate trip generation model that utilizes socioeconomic data from the Land Use Allocation Model (LUAM), the ability to test changes in the share of people working from home, improved handling of bicycle facilities on the transportation network, and extension of the model to include an additional portion of Weld County.
+Observed datasets were supplemented with location based services data collected in 2019 and expanded to ACS and Census data representing 2019 conditions.